develtechmon/ROS1/Indoor_Dronekit/README.md

 sudo raspi-config
 ```

-and go to `Boot Options` and choose
+and go to `System Options` and choose
 ```
-Console Autologin Text console, automatically logged in as `pi` user.
+Boot / Auto Login Select boot into desktop or to command line
 ```

 click save and `reboot` the RPI.